softserveinc-rnd/blog/camera-systems-calibration/README.md

 ## Single camera calibration
 ### 1. Image collection
 #### Setup 1
- Our initial setup is as follows: 1) we fix printed chessboard on the table and make it as smooth as possible 2) Under the vertical light we collect at least 15 photos from different views by moving the camera.
+ Our initial setup is as follows: 1) we fix printed 7x10 chessboard on the table and make it as smooth as possible 2) Under the vertical light we collect at least 15 photos from different views by moving the camera.
 We make photos in the way that chessboard takes more than 90% of the picture.
  ![ ](https://res.cloudinary.com/duewxx1op/image/upload/c_scale,w_300/v1583322194/chessboard_table_tyzufl.png  "Setup 1")

 #### Setup 2
 In this setup instead of putting chessboard on a table we display it on the computer screen.
 Other conditions remain the same as in Experiment 1.

 ### 2. Calibration algorithm
-For every image we find chessboard and its internal corners on the image.
-Then for obtaining camera parameters we apply algorithm from OpenCV library.
+For every image we find chessboard and its internal corners on the image (we use `cv2.findChessboardCorners()` for corner detection and `cv2.cornerSubPix()` to optimize results of previous function ).
+Then for obtaining camera parameters we apply algorithm from OpenCV library implemented in `cv2.calibrateCamera()` function.

 We observed that board and corner detection algorithms are highly sensitive to illumination level and shades.
 Therefore one should carefully select position of the camera to minimize unpleasant effects.